Undergraduate Admission and Enrollment

 ---|---|

-The University’s pioneering financial aid program provides the assistance necessary to make sure that all students, including international students, who are admitted and need financial aid can attend.
+The University’s pioneering financial aid program, made possible by the University endowment and the sustained generosity of alumni and others, provides the assistance necessary to make sure that all students, including international students, who are admitted and have demonstrated financial need can attend.
 The aid comes in the form of grants, which do not need to be repaid.
-Approximately 63% of all undergraduate students receive aid.
 Because no student is required to take out loans, Princeton’s aid program allows its students to graduate debt-free.
+Princeton made substantial enhancements to its aid program starting with the 2023-24 academic year, providing even more generous support to undergraduates and their families.

 ---|---|